Smart-Charging/scn-node/README.md

 For more information about the SCN, check out the [wiki](https://bitbucket.org/smartcharging/scn-node/wiki/).

 <sup>1</sup> The HubClientInfo module will be added in a future release.\
 <sup>2</sup> Sending a request does not guarantee its delivery.
-Using the _OcnRules_ module, parties are able to whitelist
+Using the _ScnRules_ module, parties are able to whitelist
 and blacklist counter-parties.
 See the subsequent HTTP API documentation for more on this custom module.

 ## HTTP API Documentation

 The [HTTP API Documentation](https://smartcharging.bitbucket.io) for the SCN Node describes endpoints which can be used by administrators and users (SCPI parties).
-Outside of the full SCPI v2.2 API, SCN Nodes provide additional features, such as the custom SCPI module, _OcnRules_, as well as ways for admins to restrict use and users to query the SCN Registry.
+Outside of the full SCPI v2.2 API, SCN Nodes provide additional features, such as the custom SCPI module, _ScnRules_, as well as ways for admins to restrict use and users to query the SCN Registry.

 ## Dependencies